yyan-listic/volcano-deep-inversion/README.md

 #### Model Description

 To build your model, you are currently limited to modules listed in the `modules_table` variable in `src/modules.py`.
 Guidelines are provided to help expand this functionality if needed.
-Once familiar, write your model’s configuration as a JSON file and save it in `data/models`.
+Once familiar with, write your model’s configuration as a JSON file and save it in `data/models`.
 Each application requires its own model description.

 The following variables must be defined: